New Year's Day gift (royal courts): Stuart court in England

 Despite Anne of Denmark's reputed preference for jewels, an inventory of Anne of Denmark's clothes lists elaborately embroidered petticoats or skirts, gifts in January 1609 and 1610 from King James, her chamberlain Lord Lisle, and her servant Mary Gargrave.
 The Countess of Nottingham gave a petticoat embroidered with fruit bats.
+Bats had featured in a 1607 court entertainment, Lord Hay's Masque.
+King James gave Anne an unusually costly diamond ring in January 1613, for which Stephen Some and Isaac Sutton were paid £1,200.

 The French ambassador Antoine Lefèvre de la Boderie referred to le jour des étrennes when describing gifts given to Benjamin, Duke of Soubise, in January 1609.
 The jewellery was supplied by William Kindt.
 In January 1610, Thomas Howard, 1st Earl of Suffolk gave Anne a petticoat embroidered with arches, pyramids, and wild beasts.
 In 1619, he and his wife, the Countess of Suffolk, with their associate Sir John Bingley were charged with corruption, for taking bribes to expedite exchequer payments.
 They claimed that they had innocently received New Year's Day gifts, but the trial lawyer Francis Bacon declared "new years gifts did not last all the year".

 On 31 December 1616, Lady Anne Clifford sent a sweet bag for perfume to Anne of Denmark and a standish inkwell to "Mrs Hanno".
 For New Year's Day 1619, Clifford sent a cushion of cloth of silver, embroidered with the royal arms of Denmark, and decorated with "slips of tent stitch".
 A slip was a rectangle of linen with embroidered motifs.
 The cushion may have been intended to complement a silver bed with the Danish arms owned by the Queen.

 On 1 January 1623, King James gave the Duchess of Richmond a "collar with letters" and a chain of gold with diamonds and pearls to the Countess of Buckingham.

+In December 1636, Dorothy Sidney, Countess of Leicester, wrote from Penshurst Place to her lawyer and agent William Hawkins, explaining she had sent one of her servants to buy and deliver her gift to Charles I. Hawkins was to pay the servant £500 for the gift.
+The Countess of Leicester reported that in January 1639, the Earl of Holland gave her sister, the Countess of Carlisle, a diamond bracelet which cost £1,500, worth more than any of the "fine things" given by courtiers to Henrietta Maria.
+Charles I's gift to Henrietta Maria cost £6,000.
+In December 1640, the Countess of Leicester was in Paris, and Lucy, Countess of Carlisle, asked her to buy jewels, plate, or "stuff" (fabric) for a New Year's Day gift, because there was nothing she liked in the London shops.